JarvyJ/HomeIntent/docs/docs/integrations/home-assistant.md

 A full list of colors can be found [in the source](https://github.com/JarvyJ/HomeIntent/blob/main/home_intent/default_configs/home_assistant/colors.txt) as well as the [color temperatures](https://github.com/JarvyJ/HomeIntent/blob/main/home_intent/default_configs/home_assistant/color_temperature.yaml).

 ### Lock

+!!! warning "Lock is ignored by default"

+    The lock control is ignored by default and can be enabled by removing it from the [`ignore_domains`](#on-ignore_domains-defaults) setting.

  * Lock the front door
  * Unlock the kitchen door